 The Alsterarkaden on Hamburg’s Jungfernstieg, located right by the “Neuer Wall” shopping street, are thought of as the gateway to Hamburg’s luxury shopping mile.

 They go back to designs by Alexis de Chateauneuf, which were commissioned after the “Great Fire” ravaged the city in 1842.
 The Rathausmarkt and the Alte Post were redesigned around the same time, as Chateauneuf was seen as a pioneer in the renewal of brick architecture.
 To this day, the Alsterakarden are considered a prominent example of so-called “post-fire architecture”.

-The Alsterarkaden, one of Hamburg’s oldest promenades and shopping miles, offers a fantastic view of the Binnenalster and the Rathausmarkt, not just for shopping enthusiasts but also local office workers.
+The Alsterarkaden, one of Hamburg’s oldest promenades and shopping miles, offer a fantastic view of the Binnenalster and the Rathausmarkt, not just for shopping enthusiasts but also local office workers.
 With its white arches, waterfront location and picturesque terraces, visitors can experience Venetian flair right in Hamburg’s city centre.
-This was what Alexis de Chateauneuf was inspired to create during his travels around Italy.
+This is what Alexis de Chateauneuf was inspired to create during his travels in Italy.

 The Alsterarkaden offer office tenants an enchanting view of the Binnenalster and the Rathausmarkt.
 Retail tenants benefit from the thriving tourist traffic along the Jungfernstieg and Neuer Wall.
 Tenants include Wempe, Swatch, and Douglas.